 Crowdfund London: Create.
 Fund.
 Launch.

-We are really open minded to different types of ideas but projects must be:
+We are really open minded to different types of ideas but typically they will be civic improvement projects and must be:

 - in Greater London

 - well resourced with a clear plan and budget